shohne/CarND-Behavioral-Cloning/report.md

 * break;
 * speed;

 We are using only center image and steer data, then it is OK to have fake data in filename right, left image, acceleration, break and speed.
 [Dataset file](https://s3-us-west-1.amazonaws.com/carnd-dataset-hohne/dataset_carnd_behavioral_cloning.zip) has the data used to obtain the trained [model.h5](model.h5).
-It has 46260 datapoints from 5 sources:
+It has datapoints from 5 sources:

-* dataset provided by Udacity that contains data captured driving on track 1 ( datapoints 8036);
+* dataset provided by Udacity that contains data captured driving on track 1 (~ 8k datapoints);
-* driving on track 1 trying to keep the center of the lane (2085 datapoints);
+* driving on track 1 trying to keep the center of the lane (~ 2k datapoints);
-* driving on track 1 while trying to recover to the center of the lane ( datapoints);
+* driving on track 1 while trying to recover to the center of the lane (~ 2k datapoints);
-* driving on track 2 trying to keep the center of the lane ( datapoints);
+* driving on track 2 trying to keep the center of the lane (~ 8k datapoints);
-* driving on track 2 while trying to recover to the center of the lane ( datapoints).
+* driving on track 2 while trying to recover to the center of the lane (~ 2k datapoints).

 ### Train Procedure
 First, script **model.py** try to load the dataset, if it could not to find it, then it is downloaded from Internet.
 After, dataset is splitted in: